Communication#

 Tip

 If some of the context wants to be preserved between calls to the server, it can be done manually in the UI encoding by using the event load of the window.
-An example is provided below, which is used in the ast example.

 when(window, load, context, (selected_node, X)):- _clinguin_context(selected_node, X).